MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/optimize-performance.md

 - The [filter](reference/filter.md) must use the `or` filter type.
 - Each query can contain only one `union` hint.
-- If a filter with `union` hint is not at top level filter, Dataverse will transform the query and move the filter with a `union` hint to root filter.
+- If a filter with `union` hint isn't at top level filter, Dataverse transforms the query and move the filter with a `union` hint to root filter.
-- If a `union` hint is more than three levels deep, it will be ignored.
+- If a `union` hint is more than three levels deep, it's ignored.

 The following example sets a filter with the `union` hint on the `telephone1` column for both the [account](../reference/entities/account.md) and [contact](../reference/entities/contact.md) tables.